 Create a Safe Place to Talk About Substance Abuse

-For teens, it’s best to keep the discussion group small – just the closest family members and perhaps a trusted therapist.
+For teens, it’s best to keep the discussion group small – just the closest family members, the teenager’s best friend, and perhaps a trusted therapist, if you believe that is required.
 Too many people can make the conversation too overwhelming, especially if someone is using or withdrawing from drugs.
 It is always best to choose a time when you know your loved one will be sober.

 Prepare Yourself for Their Reaction

-- Contact a trained professional (therapist or mediator) to help you learn how to approach your teen.
+- Contact a trained professional (therapist or mediator) to help you learn how to approach your teen

-- Do it alone if there are other caregivers who need to be heard.
+- Do it alone if there are other caregivers who need to be heard

-- React immediately upon finding out about the drug use.
-Follow the steps outlined earlier in the article to prepare yourself for addiction in teens.
+- React immediately upon finding out about the drug use – follow the steps outlined earlier in the article to prepare yourself for addiction in teens

-- Take it personally if your teen becomes angry or denies drug use.
+- Take it personally if your teen becomes angry or denies drug use

 - Focus on them.
 Focus on their behavior.
 That’s the real problem here.